Creating this book was such a labor of love.

 Three years later, I approached my local art school and talked them into letting me concoct a radically different sort of art class, where pleasure was ranked over perfection, where humor was more important than technique.
 By keeping the same trajectory of art-skill improvement, but with a gentler velocity, students found they actually progressed faster and with far less discomfort.
 At least some of them did.
 The challenge was that I never had quite enough time with them.
 A three-hour class, or even a series of three classes, just didn’t give them a chance to really catch the playful bug I was trying to instill in them.

-“Look at That!” was conceived July first 2020, but was far from birthed.
+“Look at That!” was conceived July 1st, 2020, but was far from birthed.
 Having no idea how to self-publish, I simply started with what I knew: the lesson plans.
 They were a mere outline though, so little by little I added the stories and instruction I had improvised in those wonderful classes.
 When I got as far as I could get, I went looking for publishing helpers, and found them.

 In the world of art instruction books, I saw a real need for a user-friendly, unintimidating volume, a place where readers would not get lost in a deluge of details.
 “Look at That!” is a 72-page step-by-step book with 36 illustrations, to guide and entertain you as you enter this wonderful world of seeing-and-sketching.
 It is small but powerful–it contains plenty of instruction and inspiration to keep you going for a very long time.

-The link will be here as soon as it is available.
 It is my deepest hope that this book will be the missing link for many of you, so that you too can become a happily instinctive sketcher.
 I welcome your feedback, as always!